BSL

 From how to start to how to learn and from costs to different ways of learning to gain the required skills- we have left nothing out of this guide.

-If you’ve jumped all the way to this conclusion, let’s give a quick rundown of why people are interested in learning BSL now.
-Anyone can be affected by hearing loss.
+If you’ve jumped all the way to this conclusion, let’s give a quick rundown of why people have an interest in learning BSL now.
+Anyone can have hearing loss issues.
 In fact, hearing parents give birth to 90% of deaf children.
 You will be able to communicate with deaf persons in your environment, such as deaf colleagues, relatives, or friends, by learning simple signs.

 With that said, we hope that you have a great British Sign Language journey.
 If you think that we’ve missed something here, feel free to join our Facebook group and leave us a message there.

-Alternatively, you can email us at info@lead-academy.org.
+Alternatively, you can email us at [email protected].
 You can also find us on LinkedIn.
 Do let us know how we can improve this guide.
 Your valuable feedback is very important to us.
-If you love this guide, feel free to share it with people so that they or somebody they know can benefit from it.

 What to Read Next: